jroovy/ossl-ed/README.md

 Key pairs are used for sharing passwords securely through insecure channels.

 ## Usage instructions
-Usage instructions/examples are included within the script.
+Usage instructions/examples are included within the scripts.

-Simply run any script with `-h` to access them.
+Simply run any of the scripts with `-h` to read them.